 - Audience segmentation: a grouping of related segments, for example Age, Gender, or Interests.

 Share of Voice (SoV)

 Goal mode used for extra sponsor messages which, by default, guarantees a prime position directly after pre-roll and mid-roll ad breaks and before post-roll ad breaks, meaning they are delivered closest to content.
 However, you can also opt for ads in a sponsor goal to be shown only before or only after each possible linear ad break.
-Sponsor goals support only linear ads.
+For more information, see Sponsor Ads.

 - DMA region: Designated Market Area region, used by Nielsen Media Research to define a group of counties that form an exclusive geographic area in which the home market television stations hold a dominance of total hours viewed.
 There are 210 DMA regions, covering the entire continental United States, Hawaii, and parts of Alaska.